bellerb/chappie.ai/README.md

 )](#)

 ### Description
 The following is a program for a generalized bot you can interact with in your console written in python3.
-This bot can theoretically perform a multide of tasks.
-The following task list will be updated as more tasks are learnt.

-### Task List
-* Chess
+This bot has been designed as a general framework for performing a multitude of tasks.

 # Launch Instructions
 step 1: open your console <br>